 4) England was coached by Sven-Goran Ericsson, a Swede.

-Group C: Holland, Ivory Coast, Argentina and Serbia Montenegro
+Group C: Netherlands, Ivory Coast, Argentina and Serbia Montenegro

-This group is free of ethnic battle although both Holland and Ivory Coast are dressed in orange.
+This group is free of ethnic battle although both Netherlands and Ivory Coast are dressed in orange.

 Group D: Portugal, Angola, Mexico and Iran